Rule of thirds in photography composition

 Do you see the four points where those lines intersect?

 These points are where you should place your subject’s eye, when you are shooting in closer for a portrait, or their head if you’re a bit further away.
-The reason for this is that humans are automatically drawn to looking at another human’s eye.
+The reason for this is that humans automatically look at eyes.
 It is how we communicate, so it is also how we read photographs.

 Added to that, we automatically look to the area of a photograph where the lines intersect.
 By placing the eye at the intersection, you are making it easier for your viewer to read your photograph.